dougajmcdonald/dougmcdonald.co.uk/blog/migrating-to-tailwind-utility-first-css.md

 Styling approaches such as [Block Element Modifier](http://getbem.com/) (BEM), [CSS Modules](https://github.com/css-modules/css-modules) and Styled Components have ways to help with the problem of naming collisions in different ways.
 BEM uses a naming convention methodology, CSS Modules use auto-generated non-conflicting class names and Styled Components by generating inline styles from JS code.

 Whilst these approaches work, often the code which comes out is hard to reason with.
-This is the output in the browser from styled components for example:
+This is the output in the browser from styled components

 `<header class="sc-eqIVtm giGlc"></header>`